emaicus/Rangers-and-Ruffians/female_races.md

   * **Water Healing**: When you rest in water, it is as if you are sleeping.
 When you sleep in water, it is as if you are in a bed.
   * **Become Mist**: Once every three turns, become mist to have an attack pass right through you.
   * **Charm**: Once every three turns, become mist to have an attack pass right through you.
   * **Beast Form**: Once every three turns in combat, morph to reveal the beast within.
-Add +2 to strength and dexterity, but take 1.5x damage.
+Add +2 to strength, dexterity, and inner fire but take 1.5x damage.
 You must stay in this form for 3 turns.
 Gives advantage on intimidation when out of battle.
   * **Dry Up**: If you are not submerged in water once every 3 days, you will die from asphyxiation.
 Pouring water on yourself/standing in the rain can grant you an extra day.

 ##### Stats:
-  * Dexterity: 2
+  * Dexterity: 0
   * Strength: -1
   * Vitality: -2
   * Intelligence: 2
-  * Inner_Fire: 1
+  * Inner_Fire: 0
-  * Charisma: 3
+  * Charisma: 2
   * Luck: 2
   * Perception: 0